nodejs/llnode/README.md

       findjsinstances -- List every object with the specified type name.
                          Use -v or --verbose to display detailed `v8 inspect` output for each object.
                          Accepts the same options as `v8 inspect` findjsobjects   -- List all object types and instance counts grouped by typename and sorted by instance count.
+Use -d or --detailed to get an output grouped by type name, properties, and array length, as well as more information regarding each type.
                          With lldb < 3.9, requires the `LLNODE_RANGESFILE` environment variable to be set to a file containing memory ranges for the core file being debugged.
                          There are scripts for generating this file on Linux and Mac in the scripts directory of the llnode